HuantWang/PROM/AE.md

-#  Enhancing Deployment-time Predictive Model Robustness for Code Analysis and Optimization: Artifacts Evaluation Instructions
+#  Enhancing Deployment-time Predictive Model Robustness for Code Analysis and Optimization: Artifact Instructions for Docker Image
 ## Preliminaries

 This interactive Jupyter notebook provides a small-scale demo for showcasing task definition, client RL search, client RL parameter tuning, and evaluation of case studies reported in the paper.

 The main results of our CGO 2025 paper apply Prom to 5 case studies to detect their drifting samples.
 The evaluation presented in our paper ran on a much larger dataset and for longer.
 This notebook contains minimal working examples designed to be evaluated in a reasonable amount of time (approximately 20 minutes).

-## Instructions for Experimental Workflow:

-Before you start, please first make a copy of the notebook by going to the landing page.
-Then select the checkbox next to the notebook titled *main.ipynb*, then click "**Duplicate**".

-Click the name of the newly created Jupyter Notebook, e.g. **AE-Copy1.ipynb**.
-Next, select "**Kernel**" > "**Restart & Clear Output**".
-Then, repeatedly press the play button (the tooltip is "run cell, select below") to step through each cell of the notebook.

-Alternatively, select each cell in turn and use "**Cell**"> "**Run Cell**" from the menu to run specific cells.
-Note that some cells depend on previous cells being executed.
-If any errors occur, ensure all previous cells have been executed.
+The following step-by-step instructions are provided for using a Docker Image running on a local host.

+*Disclaim: Although we have worked hard to ensure that our codes are robust, our tool remains a \*research prototype\*.
+It may still have glitches when used in complex, real-life settings.
+If you discover any bugs, please raise an issue, describing how you ran the program and the problem you encountered.
+We will get back to you ASAP.
+Thank you.*
 ## Important Notes

 **Some cells can take more than 30 minutes to complete; please wait for the results until step to the next cell.**